Michaeljurado42/Auto-Turret/README.md

 sudo pigpiod \n
 python Auto-Turret.py

-I will add more documentation for this project in the future.
-Also, there are several improvements to be made with this code, including angle calculations.
+See pdf for detailed descriptin of project.
 Feedback is welcome.

 The code for the face-detection model comes from https://github.com/movidius/ncappzoo/